One of life’s biggest mysteries – and most interesting, divisive debates – is the question of whether life exists in outer space.

 Resident Alien, Syfy (2021 – present)

-\\We’re starting things off with a newly premiered comedy-drama from Syfy, Resident Alien, which is based on the comic book series of the same name from Peter Hogan and Steve Parkhouse.
-With just ten episodes so far, fans can look forward to a second season as confirmed just this March 2021!
+We’re starting things off with a newly premiered comedy-drama from Syfy, Resident Alien, which is based on the comic book series of the same name from Peter Hogan and Steve Parkhouse.
+With just ten episodes so far, fans can look forward to a second season as confirmed in March of 2021!

 In the series, Alan Tudyk (Firefly, Dodgeball) plays an alien who was sent to Earth in order to completely wipe out humanity.
 Unfortunately for him, his spaceship crashes into the Colorado mountains and derails his entire mission.